Overall Score 6.5 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the rating of protection offered by a casing, against solids and water.
-The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids say dust, while the second refers to resistance against liquids (water).
+IP ratings refer to the rating of protection offered by an enclosure, against solids and water.
+In the format of IPXX, 'X' represents a number The first value of the IP rating refers to protection against solids say dust, followed by the one that refers to resistance against liquids (sweat).

 we are not yet certain of their rating with solids (dust)